Project Zi (name will change later, it's just a project name).

-Your main character is FOX (name will change later).
+Your main character is the fox Zi.

 The engine is mostly done since I'm using an updated version of my "Super Mario Bros.
 Fusion"-engine.

 There will of course be many updates made to the engine, but most things are very solid already.

 This is where I will spend most of my time, and this will probably take a while.

 I'm not trying to emulate 8-bit graphics, instead, I'm trying to aim for graphics that I think could have worked on a slightly more powerful console.